freelan-developers/freelan/CERTIFICATES.HOWTO.md

     echo '01' > crlnumber

-We also create an index file:
+We also create index files:

     touch index.txt
+    touch index.txt.attr

 We must now create a configuration file for OpenSSL.